 You should not pay for a placement service.
 Looking for a placement or internship should only cost you time and energy.
 At Parenthese, no deposit is required and we help you find an employer for free.
 Sponsorship payment is only due if you accept an offer and decide to send us your application.
 There is no financial risk on your side.
 So go ahead and explore all the opportunities that are waiting for you!

 - All sponsors are responsible for providing certain services, one of which is your U.S. Health and Accident insurance coverage.
-Most sponsors only cover you up to $US 100 000.
+The CIEE insurance covers you up to $US 100 000 000 for the Internship or Professional Career Training program and $US 100 000 for the Summer Work & Travel program.
 Even though this amount may seem high by European standards, American hospital bills can quickly surpass it, especially in case of serious accidents.
-CIEE has therefore chosen to cover all Internship and PCT participants with a million-dollar policy.

 - J-1 visa rules and regulations require sponsors to complete an on-site inspection of all new hosting companies with fewer than 25 employees or less than 3-million dollar annual turnover.
 We do not charge you anything for this mandatory visit.
 Other sponsors will invoice you between 200 and 450 Euros extra for this site visit.

 - We have done our best to make your life easier.
 Our application does not require reference letters, original documents or expensive translations.
 We save you time and money with our online application system and processing.
 You know immediately if your application is complete or not, if it can be accepted or not.
 No other sponsor has faster turn around times for your DS-2019 & SEVIS receipt.